abeckDev/Jenkins-KubernetesPlugin-Workshop/README.md

 ### Doing it the easy way

-### Increasing build time by using dependencie storag
+### Increasing build time by using dependencie storage

 ## Setting up Azure DevOps